Azure/azure-powershell/src/ResourceManager/ServiceFabric/Commands.ServiceFabric/help/Remove-AzServiceFabricNode.md

 ## SYNTAX

 ```
-Remove-AzureRmServiceFabricNode -NumberOfNodesToRemove <Int32> [-ResourceGroupName] <String> [-Name] <String>
+Remove-AzServiceFabricNode -NumberOfNodesToRemove <Int32> [-ResourceGroupName] <String> [-Name] <String>
  -NodeType <String> [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-Use **Remove-AzureRmServiceFabricNode** to remove nodes from a specific node type from a cluster.
+Use **Remove-AzServiceFabricNode** to remove nodes from a specific node type from a cluster.
 The removal proceeds only if it meets cluster health metrics.

 ## EXAMPLES

 ### Example 1
 ```
-PS c:> Remove-AzureRmServiceFabricNode -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeTypeName 'nt1' -NumberOfNodesToRemove 2
+PS c:> Remove-AzServiceFabricNode -ResourceGroupName 'Group1' -Name 'Contoso01SFCluster' -NodeTypeName 'nt1' -NumberOfNodesToRemove 2
 ```

 This command will remove 2 nodes from the NodeType 'nt1'.